exodus-town/contracts/README.md

 This task deploys the `TownToken`, `AuctionHouse` and `ExodusDAO` contracts, transfers the `TownToken` ownership to the `AuctionHouse`, unpauses the `AuctionHouse` (this creates the first auction), and finally it transfers the ownership of the `AuctionHouse` to the `ExodusDAO`.

+### `package`

+This task builds the npm package with the typings and the ABIs so they can be used elsewhere.
+It is used by the CI to publish a `@next` version on every commit and a `@latest` version on every release.

 ## Contracts

 **Mumbai**